uniu-network/skibot/README.md

 # SkiBot
 ✨ A simple, easy to get started based on NodeJS and Onebot-V11 protocol Bot Framework✨
-> [!WARNING]
-> To run this project, please make sure your node version >= 20.
->
-> This project is just an open-source framework that I am using; it may not meet everyone's needs.

 ## ⚙️ Run
 ### by source code